ziotom78/raytracing_course/tomasi-ray-tracing-01b.md

     If you use Rider, make sure to enable Git when you create the project.

--   The application already prints `Hello World!`: change the message to `Hello, wold!` (otherwise today's exercise makes no sense!)
+-   Change the message to `Hello, wold!`

 -   Compile and run; from the command line, run